axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/token-withdraw.md

    ![token-withdrawal-4](../assets/token-withdrawal-4.png)

-2. When prompted, approve a new spending cap by selecting **Approve**.
+2. When prompted, select **Approve** to approve the new spending cap for the selected token.

    ![token-withdrawal-5](../assets/token-withdrawal-5.png)